todun/accordion/README.rst

 Derek is maintaining the "master" branch.
 Dylan Lukes is maintaining the "future" branch, which aims to clean up existing code base.

+(Sadly we were unable to make the PennApps submission deadline.
+However we will continue to work on this project.)

 Environment Variables3
 ---------------------